Introduction

 Registration

-const registration = await snapAuth.startRegister({ name })
+const registration = await snapAuth.startRegister({ username })

 if (registration.ok) {